We facilitate the following library preparation methods using standard Illumina reagents, both as manual and automated (Neoprep) workflow:

 A maximum of 24 TruSeq indexes is available.
 Please contact us if you would like to use custom indexes.
 Bioinformatics demultiplexing service is supported for a restricted set of indexes.

-For RNA library preparation polyA-based (both Neoprep and manual) we request a minimum of 200 ng in 12.5 ul.
+For RNA library preparation polyA-based (both Neoprep and manual) we request a minimum of 200 ng at a minimal concentration of 16 ng/ul.

-For RNA library preparation ribo zero (manual) we request a minimum of 500 ng in 15 ul.
+For RNA library preparation ribo zero (manual) we request a minimum of 500 ng at a minimal concentration of 35 ng/ul.

 Requester is responsible for collection of primary sample.
 Note that samples will be stored for a maximum of 2 months and subsequently discarded without further notice.